Current Weather

 -

-Starting July 3rd, we started to have low water pressure in the system.
-Nothing at the pump house appeared
+July 3rd 2025: We started to have low water pressure in the system.
+Nothing at the pump

 to be wrong.
 Over the next couple days, we continued to have low pressure, and the reservior was